Egg Salad Sandwich – $1.50

 Why Is Masters Food So Cheap?

-It's always been important to Augusta National to make those attending the Masters tournament feel welcome and invited while on site at their iconic course.
-In fact, the current club chairman, Fred Riley has stressed the importance of making all attendees feel welcome and made a point to mention he understands the cost of attending the event and wouldn't want to price gouge patrons for food and drink while they're taking in the tournament coverage.
-That's why while items may come and go from the menu at Augusta National golf club for Masters weekend - the prices still remain 1980's era pricing.
+It's always been important to Augusta National to make those attending The Masters tournament feel welcome and invited while on site at their iconic course.
+In fact, the current club chairman, Fred Ridley has stressed the importance of making all attendees feel welcome and made a point to mention he understands the cost of attending the event and wouldn't want to price gouge patrons for food and drink while they're taking in the tournament coverage.
+That's why while items may come and go from the menu at Augusta National Golf Club for Masters weekend – the prices still remain 1980's era pricing.

 The Reason For Green Food Wrapping At Augusta National Golf Club

-It's not only the food items available to purchase that encompasses what food means to Masters Weekend at Augusta National, it's also the iconic Masters Champions dinner.
 A tradition started in 1952 by Ben Hogan, the defending champion hosts the Champions dinner in the Augusta National Clubhouse on Tuesday night of tournament week and gets to choose the entire menu.
-This year, it will be Hideki Matsuyama, who is hoping he'll be 100% healthy for Masters weekend - who will be tasked with putting together the Champions Dinner menu.

 Dan Alexander is a Food & Entertainment Writer for EmpireStakes.com.
 Dan is the host of two podcasts one about lacrosse and one about sportsbooks.
 Dan is going to be the one to keep you up-to-date on the most latest news in the food and entertainment world.